 Vandalism or intentional destruction of public or private property

 Leaving the program without permission from the staff.

 Violation of the integrity of separate male/female sleeping areas, and/or disregard of the religious practices and standards.

 Should the Achva staff deem it necessary, an individual may be sent home for his/her own safety or the safety of other tour members or his/her inability or unwillingness to follow instructions from the staff.

 The determination to dismiss a participant from Achva is at the sole discretion of the Achva administration.
 There are no refunds in the case of dismissal.
 Furthermore, you must be prepared to retake responsibility of your child upon dismissal.
 If you are away on vacation and your child is expelled from the program, you MUST make arrangements to have him/her stay with relatives or friends.
 Staying on with the program will not be an option upon dismissal.

 Property Damage Participants are expected to be careful with hotel property and to avoid disturbing other hotel guests.
 Parents will receive a bill and must pay for any damage intentionally or unintentionally caused by a participant to the hotel or any other private or public property.
 Participants are responsible for any damage to their hotel room during their stay.

 Learn More about Achva

-3) An Achva Orientation is given for registered participants to find out all the details they need to prepare for the summer.
-Usually conducted in May, the Orientation session allows parents to meet the staff and ask any questions they have in preparation for the tour.
+These meetings are not to be confused with the Achva Orientation, which is specifically for registered participants to find out all the details they need to prepare for the summer.
+Usually conducted in May, the Orientation session allows parents to meet our summer staff and ask specific questions about getting ready for the tour.